Esposter/Esposter/README.md

       <td valign="top">
         <h3>Nuxt 3</h3>
         <p>
-          We highly recommend you take a look at
-          <a href="https://nuxt.com">the Nuxt documentation</a> to level up.
+          The Intuitive Web Framework, based on Vue 3.
+We highly recommend you take a look at <a href="https://nuxt.com">the Nuxt documentation</a> to level up.
         </p>
       </td>
     </tr>